 To meet the requirements of the RN-BSN curriculum, registered nurse students are expected to successfully complete the Associate of Science degree (ASN) or an Associate of Applied Science degree requirements in accordance to the King University Transfer Agreement.
-The RN-BSN program will also accept graduates of diploma programs.
-A degree completion plan for these students will be developed based on individual student need.
-The total number of hours required at King University to complete the RN-BSN program is 48 semester hours.
+The RN-BSN program will also accept graduates of diploma programs and a degree completion plan for these students will be developed based on individual student need.
+A total number of 48 semester hours is required at King University to fulfill residency hour requirements, The RN-BSN program contains a total of 36 nursing major semester hours and the additional residency required hours will be completed with general education or elective credit hours.
 If students transfer fewer than 76 semester hours of credit in their associate degree or diploma program, they are expected to earn additional credit to complete the required 124 total semester hours in order to graduate with a Bachelor of Science degree in Nursing.
-As per University requirements, all undergraduate students must complete at least 30 semester hours in the general education core (liberal arts).
-Students transferring in less than 30 hours will be required to take additional credits
+As per University requirements, all undergraduate students must complete at least 38 semester hours in the general education core (liberal arts).
+Students transferring in less than 38 hours will be required to take additional courses from the liberal arts.
+All general education requirements are outlined in the King University Academic Catalog.
+Students should speak with their Student Success Specialist (SSS) to discuss ways of earning additional credits.

-The Liberal Arts component for RN students
+The Liberal Arts and general education components for RN students

-All RN-BSN students are required to take 4 s.h. of Liberal Studies (LIBS) courses called the Quest.
-The Quest program is an interdisciplinary and integrated series of courses that revolve around a group of essential themes in the Humanities.
+The Quest (Liberal Arts) program is an interdisciplinary and integrated series of courses that revolve around a group of essential themes in the Humanities.
 The goal is to examine the elements that figure into the development of character and to provoke students to more serious consideration of their own character and its impact on their vocations.
 Each course normally requires a certain amount of reading, writing, and class discussion.
 Instructors are normally King faculty members who specialize in a Humanities field like English, History, or Religion.
+Students may complete the Quest courses as fulfillment of general education and/or elective credit requirements.